 A bucket is the storage location you read files from and write files to.
-You must always specify a bucket when using the Cloud Storage client library.
+You must always specify a bucket when using the App Engine client library for Cloud Storage.
 Your project can access multiple buckets.
 Note that the client library doesn't support bucket creation.

 Note that the ACL that permits bucket access is distinct from the potentially many ACLs governing the objects in that bucket.
 Thus, your app has read and write privileges to the bucket(s) it is activated for, but it only has full rights to the objects it creates in the bucket.
 Your app's access to objects created by other apps or persons is limited to the rights given to your app by the objects' creator.

 If an object is created in the bucket without an ACL explicitly defined for it,

 it uses the default object ACL assigned to the bucket by the bucket owner.
 If